AmosDinh/node_fontviewer/README.md

 >runs in your browser

->save fonts under the `fonts/` folder as file or as folder, no zip
+>save fonts under the `fonts` folder as file or as folder, no zip

 >create a shortcut to myfont_organizer.bat on your desktop